frioux/leatherman/internal/tool/allpurpose/srv/srv.md

-Serve will serve a directory over http, injecting javascript to have pages reload when files change.
+Serves a directory over http, automatically refreshing when files change.

 It takes an optional dir to serve, the default is `.`.